intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 Since Blueprints is an interpreted language, we need to understand it's difference from others:

 - Compiled languages (C/C++, Rust, Erlang) are converted into machine code directly, so they end up being faster than interpreted languages by skipping the "interpretation" step (which also introduces many other steps, as every language has a different way to interpret the code), but they have a "build" step that happens *offline*.
 Which means developer has to compile the code everytime when they make a change before running the code.
-- Interpreted languages (Java, Python, Blueprints) are not compiled into machine code but they include an intermediate program (interpreter) that runs the code *line by line* and executes in different ways.
-Some interpreters like C#'s and Lua's Just-In-Time compiler converts high-level human readable code into low-level machine code at *runtime*, meanwhile some interpreters like Blueprint's and Java's generate a bytecode before running the code and executes the code going through bytecodes.
+- Interpreted languages (Java, Python, Blueprints) are not compiled into machine code directly but and include an intermediate program (interpreter) that runs the code *line by line* and executes it in different ways.

 Basically compiled languages introduce a program named "compiler" that translates human readable code into machine code *before* you execute it, and interpreters introduce another concept named "interpreter" and converts your code into something else that main program can execute *at runtime*.

 ### How are Blueprints interpreted?